Weave Code

 spatie/laravel-activitylog

-Log user and model activity in Laravel with a simple API.
-Automatically record Eloquent events, track subjects and causers, attach custom properties, and query everything via the Activity model.
-Stores logs in the activity_log table.
+Log user and model activity in Laravel with an easy API.
+Manually record actions or automatically log Eloquent events, attach subjects/causers and custom properties, and query everything via the Activity model stored in the activity_log table.

 View on GitHub